-Voluntary and involuntary prepayment rates may be affected by a number of factors including, but not limited to, the availability of mortgage credit, the relative economic vitality of the area in which the related properties are located, the servicing of the mortgage loans, possible changes in tax laws, other opportunities for investment, homeowner mobility and other economic, social, geographic, demographic and legal factors, none of which can be predicted with any certainty.
+Voluntary and involuntary prepayment rates may be affected by a number of factors including, but not limited to, the availability of mortgage credit, the relative economic vitality of, or natural disasters affecting, the area in which the related properties are located, the servicing of the mortgage loans, possible changes in tax laws, other opportunities for investment, homeowner mobility and other economic, social, geographic, demographic and legal factors, none of which can be predicted with any certainty.

 We attempt to reduce the exposure of our MSRs to voluntary prepayments through the structuring of recapture agreements with Aurora's subservicers.
 In June 2016, Aurora entered into a joint marketing recapture agreement with Freedom Mortgage.
 Pursuant to this agreement, Freedom Mortgage attempts to refinance certain mortgage loans underlying Aurora's MSR portfolio subserviced by Freedom Mortgage.
 If a loan is refinanced, Aurora will pay Freedom Mortgage a fee for its origination services.
 Freedom Mortgage will be entitled to sell the loan for its own benefit and will transfer the related MSR to Aurora.
 The agreement had an initial term of one year, subject to automatic renewals of one year each.
-This agreement will terminate upon the termination of the subservicing agreement with Freedom Mortgage in the second or third quarter of 2019.
-For a further discussion of the subservicing agreement, see Note 7.
-In the three-month period ended March 31, 2019, Aurora received MSRs with an aggregate UPB of approximately \$3.4 million and paid fees of approximately \$4,200 to Freedom Mortgage under this joint marketing recapture agreement.
-In the year ended December 31, 2018, Aurora received MSRs with an aggregate UPB of approximately \$21.5 million and paid fees of approximately \$32,000 to Freedom Mortgage under this joint marketing recapture agreement.
+This agreement continues in effect since the termination of the subservicing agreement was not, and now will not be, completed by the transfer of the Ginnie Mae MSRs to another subservicer.
+For a further discussion of the subservicing agreement, see "Part I, Item 1.
+Notes to Consolidated Financial Statements-Note 7.
+Transactions with Affiliates and Affiliated Entities".
+Aurora received no MSRs under this joint marketing recapture agreement during the three-month period ended March 31, 2020.
+During the three-month period ended March 31, 2019, Aurora received MSRs with an aggregate UPB of approximately \$3.4 million and paid fees of approximately \$4,200 to Freedom Mortgage under this joint marketing recapture agreement.